Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 >1.
 As a site user, i can add blog posts so that i can interact with others.

 Acceptance criteria:
-* Given that i am a logge in user when i navigate to 'Add Post' in the navbar i have the option to create a blog post.
+* Given that i am a logged in user when i navigate to 'Add Post' in the navbar i have the option to create a blog post.
 * Given that i have created a blog post as a logged in user, then its available to other users to view.

 Implementation of tests: